genevate/style_guides/programming/languages/ruby/ruby.md

         a, b, c = *a1 # => a == :one, b == :two, c == :three
         a, b, c = :insert, *a1 # => a == :insert, b == :one, c == :two
         [*a1, *a2] = # => [:one, :two, :three, "red", "black", "white"]
 - Use explicit over implicit splatting as implicit splatting assumes an object behaves like an Array.
 Example:

         a = :one, :two, :three # => a == [:one, :two, :three]
 - Any object that responds to the #to_ary method can be used in an implicit splat.
-- Splats can be grouped (handy in block arguments) which allows for values of an array to be auto-assigned to variables without having to use an intermediate variable to do the same thing.
+- Splats can be grouped (handy in block arguments) which allows for values of an array to be auto- assigned to variables without having to use an intermediate variable to do the same thing.
   Example:

         vehicles = {"Volkswagen" => "New Beetle"}
         vehicles.each {|(make, model)| puts "Make: #{make}, Model: #{model}"} # => "Make: Volkswagen, Model: New Beetle"
 - Use a naked splat (*) when defining arguments to be ignored (useful in subclass contructors as well).
 Example:

         def example required, *
           puts "Required argument is: #{required}."
         end

         example 1, 2, 3, 4, 5 # => "Required argument is: 1"
 - Use a double naked splat (**) with keyword arguments to assign additional options to a named hash (WARNING: Should be avoided in most cases but can be useful in supporting legacy code backwards compatibility).
 Example:

         def example string, keyword_1: 1, keyword_2: 2, **options
           puts "Additional Options are: #{options.inspect}."
         end

         example "test", extra_1: "one", extra_2: "two" # => Additional Options are: {:extra_1=>"one", :extra_2=>"two"}.
 - Use a double naked underscore splat (**_) with keyword arguments to ignore additional options to a named hash (WARNING: Should be avoided in most cases but can be useful in supporting legacy code backwards compatibility and/or testing).
 Example:

         def example keyword_1: 1, keyword_2: 2, **_
         end